International Student Services

 The Family Educational Rights and Privacy Act (FERPA) is a US federal law that affords parents the right to have access to their children's educational records, the right to seek to have them amended, and the right to have some control over the disclosure of personally identifiable information from the education records.
 When a student turns 18 years old, or enters a post-secondary institution at any age, the rights under FERPA transfer from the parent to the student.
 Permission must be given by the eligible student to discuss or release certain information.

 A college mailbox will be assigned to you after you arrive.
 These student mailboxes are located in the Center for Communication & Creative Media.
 Students can use the mailroom services to receive his/her mail, stamps or send packages.
-If you order bedding items online please use the format for FedEx or UPS delivery.
-See the attached format.
-Download Campus Mailing Address Format.
+If you order bedding items online, please use this format for FedEx or UPS delivery.

-Exchange & one-semester international students should plan to arrive either on Saturday, August 19, 2017 or Sunday, August 20, 2017.
-Arrival information must be provided by August 1 for Fall orientation.
-An airport pick up will be arranged.
-Our international student orientation leaders will make sure you get settled in and accompany you to a local eatery.
+Exchange & one-semester international students should plan to arrive on either Saturday, August 17 or Sunday, August 18, 2019.
 If you arrive before these dates, you will be responsible for lodging, meals and transportation.

-You will join all new international & exchange students for a four -day orientation designed to get you settled into your residence hall, take care of college business and connect with students, faculty and staff.
+You will join all new international & exchange students for a three-day orientation designed to get you settled into your residence hall, take care of college business and connect with students, faculty and staff.

-Following the special International Student Orientation Program, you will join the all new student orientation.
-This orientation includes the official college welcome, special programs and activities for all new students.
+Following the special International Student Orientation Program, you will join the new student orientation.
+This orientation includes a college welcome, special programs and activities for all new students.